ev3dev-lang-java/ev3dev-lang-java/README.md

 ## Goals

 * Provide a modular set of Java libraries to run on EV3Dev
 * Reuse LeJOS development on EV3Dev

+## Challenges

+* LeJOS Motor control.
+The API for Wheeled robots is fantastic in LeJOS with Busybox.
+I think that the process to replicate the same behaviour will be interesting.

 ## Motivation